-Attorneys can now conduct virtual pleas amid the coronavirus outbreak for defendants in Tarrant County courts.
+Attorneys can now conduct virtual pleas amid the coronavirus outbreak for defendants in Fort Worth courts.
 Along the efforts of limiting foot traffic at courthouses, many courts are implementing a virtual court program.

 The option of a video plea, which is free and coordinated through Zoom, focuses on helping the jail population and addressing concerns attorneys may have with meeting face-to-face in county jails and courtrooms.